Alexander Hamilton: 1800 presidential election

-In accordance with the second of the aforementioned plans, and a recent personal rift with Adams, Hamilton wrote a pamphlet called Letter from Alexander Hamilton, Concerning the Public Conduct and Character of John Adams, Esq.
+In accordance with these plans, and a recent personal rift with Adams, Hamilton wrote a pamphlet called Letter from Alexander Hamilton, Concerning the Public Conduct and Character of John Adams, Esq.
 President of the United States that was highly critical of him, though it closed with a tepid endorsement.
-He mailed this to two hundred leading Federalists; when a copy fell into the Democratic-Republicans' hands, they printed it.
-This hurt Adams's re-election campaign and split the Federalist Party, virtually assuring the victory of the Democratic-Republican Party, led by Jefferson, in the election of 1800; it diminished Hamilton's position among many Federalists.

-Jefferson had beaten Adams, but both he and Aaron Burr had received 73 votes in the Electoral College.
-With Jefferson and Burr tied, the House of Representatives had to choose between the two men.
+Jefferson defeated Adams.
+But both he and Aaron Burr received 73 votes in the Electoral College.
+With Jefferson and Burr tied, the U.S. House of Representatives, under electoral laws of the time, had to choose between the two candidates.
 Several Federalists who opposed Jefferson supported Burr, and for the first 35 ballots, Jefferson was denied a majority.
 Before the 36th ballot, Hamilton threw his weight behind Jefferson, supporting the arrangement reached by James A. Bayard of Delaware, in which five Federalist representatives from Maryland and Vermont abstained from voting, allowing those states' delegations to go for Jefferson, ending the impasse and electing Jefferson president rather than Burr.

-Even though Hamilton did not like Jefferson and disagreed with him on many issues, he viewed Jefferson as the lesser of two evils.
+Even though Hamilton disliked Jefferson and disagreed with him on many issues, he viewed Jefferson as the lesser of two evils.
 Hamilton spoke of Jefferson as being "by far not so a dangerous man" and of Burr as a "mischievous enemy" to the principal measure of the past administration.
 It was for that reason, along with the fact that Burr was a northerner and not a Virginian, that many Federalist representatives voted for him.

 Hamilton wrote many letters to friends in Congress to convince the members to see otherwise.
-The Federalists rejected Hamilton's diatribe as reasons to not vote for Burr, although historian Cokie Roberts claimed that Hamilton's campaign against Burr was a major reason Burr failed to win in the end.
-Nevertheless, Burr would become vice president after losing to Jefferson.
+In the end, Burr would become vice president after losing to Jefferson.
+However, according to several historians, the Federalists had rejected Hamilton's diatribe as reasons to not vote for Burr.
+In his book American Machiavelli: Alexander Hamilton and the Origins of US Foreign Policy, historian John Lamberton Harper stated Hamilton could have "perhaps" contributed "to a degree" in Burr's defeat.
+Ron Chernow, alternatively, claimed that Hamilton "squelched" Burr's chance at becoming president.
 When it became clear that Jefferson had developed his own concerns about Burr and would not support his return to the vice presidency, Burr sought the New York governorship in 1804 with Federalist support, against the Jeffersonian Morgan Lewis, but was defeated by forces including Hamilton.